Four Ways to a More Resilient Digital Life

 Potential downside:

 It’s harder to examine potential acquisitions.
-Color fluctuates depending on the monitor and condition, too, is also hard to discern.
+Color fluctuates depending on the monitor and condition, too, and is also hard to discern.
 And, of course, the rise of online auctions has led inevitably to the rise of online auction scams.

 Building resilience best practice: